flokoe/website/content/posts/http-caching.md

 This is the last resort if no information about the cache behavior is provided.
 The client just looks at the `Last-Modified` header and assumes that resources that haven't changed recently won't change anytime soon, and caches it for maybe 10% of the time that the resource hasn't changed (this may vary by implementation).

+For example, a resource that hasn't change for a year will be cache for about 36 days.
 That's probably not what you want, and you should always provide a `Cache-Control` header.

 ### `Expires` Header